nus-cs2103-AY2223S1/ip/docs/README.md

 2. Download AlphaBot.jar from [here](https://github.com/L1uY1jun/ip/releases/tag/A-Release) in case you have yet to do so!

-3. When you start up the application, a GUI similar to below should appear in a few seconds.
+3. When you start up the application, a GUI similar to below should appear in a few seconds. <br>
   ![Ui](images/initialUi.png)

 4. There 3 types of tasks you can create on this application: